unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ### The Languages

 `unist` provides the building blocks for having consistent structure, but is often more generic than what we as developers and content authors want to work with.
-We want to work with a specific language like Markdown, HTML, XML, and others.
+We want to work with a specific language like markdown, HTML, XML, and others.
-Each of these languages has it's own syntax tree standard which extends `unist` with more specific content types.
+Each of these languages has it’s own syntax tree standard which extends `unist` with more specific content types.
-Let's take a look at a few of Unified's compatible languages.
+Let’s take a look at a few of unified’s compatible languages.

 #### MDAST (Markdown)